Sorry, nothing in cart.

-LEVOLIN RESPULES contains an active substance levosalbutamol which belongs to the group of medicines called fast-acting bronchodilator which keeps the airways in the lungs open, allowing easier air flow.
+LEVOLIN RESPULES contains an active substance levosalbutamol which belongs to the group of medicines called fast-acting bronchodilators which keeps the airways in the lungs open, allowing easier airflow.

 Bronchodilators help to relieve feelings of chest tightness, chest pain, and cough.

 LEVOLIN RESPULES is used in the treatment of breathing problems in a person with asthma or other lung diseases.

 Usually, the medicine is intended for patients with expressed symptoms of obstructive lung diseases, which are not responding to the other therapy protocols.

 LEVOLIN RESPULES is also used in the treatment of severe asthma attacks.

 LEVOLIN RESPULES can be used only by a nebulizer.